innermost47/ai-dj/README.md

 **Developed by InnerMost47 (Anthony Charretier)**

-Special thanks to **A.D** for the original draw-to-audio concept, **Moteka** for the testimonial and early adoption, Stability AI, and all beta testers.
+Special thanks to **Moteka** for the testimonial and early adoption, Stability AI, and all beta testers.

 ---